-Our dedicated staff continues to deliver outstanding education outcomes for all children in a positive and caring manner.
-Staff morale remains highs, turnover low and professional development of our teachers continues to be a high priority for the school council.
+Our dedicated staff continues to deliver outstanding educational outcomes for all children in a positive and caring manner.
+Staff morale remains high; turnover is low and professional development for our teachers continues to be a high priority for the School Council.
 On behalf of the parent body, I extend the utmost of thanks and appreciation for their efforts.